1979–80 Hartford Whalers season: October

 The Whalers played their first ever National Hockey League game on October 11, 1979, against the Minnesota North Stars at the Met Center in Bloomington, Minnesota.
-Gordie Roberts scored the Whalers first goal in franchise history, as the Whalers lost to the North Stars 4-1.
+Gordie Roberts scored the Whalers first goal in franchise history, as the Whalers lost to the North Stars 4–1.
 Two nights later, on October 13, the Whalers earned their first point, as they tied the Pittsburgh Penguins 3-3.
 The Whalers would end their season starting four game road trip with a 0-2-2 record.

-On October 19, the Whalers played their first ever home game at the Springfield Civic Center, and were led by Mark Howe, as he scored two goals, including the Whalers first ever home goal, as the Whalers defeated the Los Angeles Kings 6-3 in front of 7,626 fans.
+On October 19, the Whalers played their first ever home game at the Springfield Civic Center, and were led by Mark Howe, as he scored two goals, including the Whalers first ever home goal, as the Whalers defeated the Los Angeles Kings 6–3 in front of 7,626 fans.
 Goaltender John Garrett made 18 saves for the victory.

-Hartford earned their first road win on October 31, as they defeated the Toronto Maple Leafs 4-2 at Maple Leaf Gardens in Toronto, Ontario.
+Hartford earned their first road win on October 31, as they defeated the Toronto Maple Leafs 4–2 at Maple Leaf Gardens in Toronto.

 Overall, the Whalers had a 2-4-4 record for eight points in October, sitting in fourth place in the Norris Division.

 November

-After winning their final game of October, the Whalers extended their winning streak to three games, as they defeated the Toronto Maple Leafs for the second time in a row, this time by a 5-3 score at home with Gordie Howe leading the way with two goals, followed by a big 7-2 victory on the road against the Colorado Rockies to even their overall record to 4-4-4.
-The Black Hawks stopped the Whalers winning streak on November 9 as Chicago won the game 4-2 at the Civic Center.
+After winning their final game of October, the Whalers extended their winning streak to three games, as they defeated the Toronto Maple Leafs for the second time in a row, this time by a 5–3 score at home with Gordie Howe leading the way with two goals, followed by a big 7–2 victory on the road against the Colorado Rockies to even their overall record to 4–4–4.
+The Black Hawks stopped the Whalers winning streak on November 9 as Chicago won the game 4–2 at the Civic Center.

-On November 19, goaltender Al Smith stopped all 23 shots against the Edmonton Oilers to earn the first shutout in Whalers history, as Hartford won the game 4-0 at home.
+On November 19, goaltender Al Smith stopped all 23 shots against the Edmonton Oilers to earn the first shutout in Whalers history, as Hartford won the game 4–0 at home.

 The Whalers continued to hover around the .500 mark throughout the month, and by the end of November, they had an 8-8-6 record, earning 22 points and remained in fourth place in the Norris Division, just one point behind the Pittsburgh Penguins for third.